ucsb-cs48/s20/_lab/lab01.md

 * Ask that team member to add everyone else on the team to the qa app as a collborator (they can open two tabs: one to prod and one to qa, just copy/paste the emails one at a time.)
+* Add the instructor / TAs to the qa instance also.

 # Step 6: Deploy App (another team member)